World Heritage: Kokedera Temple (Moss Temple)4.6

 2.0in the last week

 The moss gardens are certainly beautiful but the monks/staff at this temple are incredibly rude and arrogant.
 This isn't some random "ugly tourist" speaking - I might very well have visited more Buddhist temples than the very people working here.
 I was here with a group of elderly people once and asked politely if they had any more chairs for the sutra copying in the beginning (sitting on the floor isn't something that's easily accomplished for a lot of 70 year old Westerners).
 I wasn't demanding, I was merely inquiring.
 The guy looked at me as if I had commanded him to bring me their best champagne, pronto... he just spat out "you should have come earlier!", his face contorted with contempt.
 I was really taken aback as I'd never experienced anything like this in Japan previously.
 We could have come earlier, yes, but what about the other elderly people who were already using the available chairs, then?
 A normal, sane person would just have apologized; "sorry, we don't have quite enough chairs", and that would have been it.

-It's not worth the hassle with the postcards just to be treated like an unwelcome intruder in the end, and despite the limitatations, the place still manages to get really crowded.
+It's not worth the hassle with the postcards just to be treated like an unwelcome intruder in the end, and despite the limitations, the place still manages to get really crowded.
 Go to one of the many other similar temples in Kyoto instead and skip the crowds, the 'tude and the ridiculous entrance fees.
 Gio-ji in Arashiyama is a favorite of mine.
-There's a great place in Ohara too, forget the name.
+Sanzen-in in Ohara is great for a day-trip too.

 Quite beautiful but over-priced and over-complicated.
 I observed that the staff being *very* arrogant to some elderly foreigners.